Nico Hoerner Player Props: Cubs vs. Cardinals

 Nico Hoerner At The Plate

-- Among qualifying hitters in MLB, his batting average ranks 39th, his on-base percentage ranks 84th, and he is 122nd in the league in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 43rd, his on-base percentage ranks 85th, and he is 123rd in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.